|Cindy Beteag||Licensing Clerk||(435) 635-2811 x 112

 The purpose of a business license is to regulate and license businesses within the corporate limits of Hurricane City; to determine if businesses are operating within applicable laws and ordinances; to maintain a safe environment for the general public; and to assure that zoning, building, and fire codes are enforced.

-Obtaining a business license in Hurricane City begins by submitting a Business License Application and a Back Ground Check Release form if applicable.
+Obtaining a business license in Hurricane City begins by submitting a Business License Application.
 This application and any applicable fees must be submitted in person to the Planning and Zoning Department at 147 N 870 West.
+The applications are listed below.

 For seasonal and other temporary uses (fireworks, Christmas tree lot, etc) a Temporary Use Permit must also be obtained.